Jubatian/rrpge-spec/specs/bin_rpa.rst

 Empty lines in the playlist are allowed and are not processed.

 The length information can be used to calculate the entry point (seek) of the entry.
-They should be specified so calculating the entry in audio ticks by rounding down to nearest, passed to the seek entry point, would seek to the proper track.
+They should be specified so calculating the entry in 187.5Hz ticks by rounding down to nearest, passed to the seek entry point, would seek to the proper track.